How to Reveal Engine Type with Engine VIN Number Lookup

 Nick Roshon

-Vehicle Identification numbers or “VIN” can be described as a social security number for your car, motorcycle, RV and ATV amongst other commercial vehicles.
+Vehicle Identification numbers or “VINs”, can be described as social security numbers for your car, motorcycle, RV and ATV amongst other commercial vehicles.
 Basically, anything that is designed to be used on public roadways must have a valid VIN.

 Every vehicle manufactured after the year of 1984 has this unique VIN number and it can be used to obtain valuable information about that specific vehicle.
-Beyond obtaining the vehicles year, make and model you can also obtain engine type by VIN including engine code.
-The engine code is contained in the VIN number so, whether you are trying to check engine size by VIN number or identify the engine-by-engine number, a VIN check can help uncover a wealth of information.
+Beyond obtaining the vehicle's year, make and model, you can also obtain the engine type by VIN, including the engine code.
+The engine code is contained in the VIN number, so whether you are trying to check engine size by VIN number or identify the engine-by-engine number, a VIN check can help uncover a wealth of information.
 Everything from engine displacement, configuration, size and designation can be obtained with a simple VIN-based engine number check.

 - On the driver's section of the dashboard